tewarid/tewarid.github.io/_posts/2017/2017-12-04-word-to-markdown-using-pandoc.md

 ### Markdown Editor

 You'll need a text editor to edit a Markdown file.
-I use Visual Studio Code (Code) which has built-in support for editing and previewing Markdown files.
+I use Visual Studio Code which has built-in support for editing and previewing Markdown files.

 I use a few additional plugins to make editing Markdown files more productive